 Now imagine you’re looking upriver and see a log floating.
 How long will it take between the time you see the log until it passes you standing on the shore?
 That’s the latency … how fast it takes that log to reach your location.
 If the water on the river that’s carrying the log does not flow quickly, it has a high latency rate and it will take a while to reach you.

-What Do Speed and Latency Mean for My Internet Connection?
+What Do Internet Speed and Internet Latency Mean for My Internet Connection?

 You can have one of the largest internet bandwidths available, but if your latency rate is also high, websites will take a lot longer to load.
 However, once the connection is established, the content will likely load quickly.